PhatOrbs/Homework9.0/README.md

   ## Installation

-  first npm install into the directory, then to run it, input node index.js
+  First npm install into the directory, then to run it, input node index.js

   ## Usage